-This bar is loved for its Txangurro (chang-GOO-row) &mdash that's spider crab — and its mushrooms.
+This bar is loved for its txangurro — that's spider crab — and its mushrooms.
 This one's a town favorite for shrimp.
-And they all serve Txakoli &mdash (chak-oh-lee) fresh white wine.
-Poured from high to aerate it which adds sparkle, it's good with seafood and therefore, pairs well with Basque cuisine.
+And they all serve txakoli — fresh white wine.
+Poured from high to aerate it, which adds sparkle, it's good with seafood and, therefore, pairs well with Basque cuisine.

-Bars present their pintxos mid day and again in the early evening.
+Bars display their pintxos mid-day and again in the early evening.
 And keep your eye out for bars with empty counters.
 The best tapas are often not the ones on display but the hot ones advertised on blackboards and cooked to order.

-The specialty here: melt-in-your-mouth beef cheeks in a red wine sauce, pulpo or octapus, and foie gras — grilled goose liver with apple sauce.
-Tasty delights &mdash all coming out of a small kitchen.
+The specialty here: melt-in-your-mouth beef cheeks in a red wine sauce, pulpo (or octopus), and foie gras — grilled goose liver with apple sauce.
+Tasty delights — all coming out of a tiny kitchen.

 Wandering the streets, you see there's a political edge to the graffiti.
 This poster shows Basque separatists doing time in Spanish prisons for violent activities.

-[37,] Traveling on, we enjoy pastoral scenes along a rugged coastline.
-Overlooking the Bay of Biscay the countryside is green and lush here.
+Traveling on, we enjoy pastoral scenes along a rugged coastline.
+Overlooking the Bay of Biscay the countryside here is green and lush.

 Visiting its stately parliament building you sense the importance of this town to Basque culture.
 Historically, leaders would gather in the shade of an old oak tree.
-And this new oak tree — supposedly a descendant of the original one — reminds Basques of their unique clan traditions.
+And this new oak tree — supposedly a descendant of the original one — reminds the Basque people of their unique clan traditions.

 In the adjacent assembly chamber, historic portraits of Basque lords surround today's representatives.
 And high above, a medieval lord swears allegiance to the almost sacred book of Basque laws.

-While it has deep-cultural roots, most people know Guernica for a horrific event in the years leading up to WWII.
+While it does have deep-cultural roots, most people know Guernica for a horrific event in the years leading up to World War II.

 Guernica was bombed flat in 1937.
 Because it was long the symbolic heart of Basque separatism, the city was a natural target for the dictator Franco in the Spanish Civil War.
-His ally, Hitler, wanted a chance to try out his latest aerial bombardment technology.
-The result was the infamous bombing raid that was immortalized by Picasso in his epic work, Guernica.
+His ally, Hitler, wanted a chance to try out his latest technology in aerial bombardment.
+The result: the infamous bombing raid that Picasso immortalized in his epic work, Guernica.

-Picasso's mural, considered by many the greatest antiwar work of art ever, tells the story.
+Picasso's mural, considered by many to be the greatest antiwar work of art ever, tells the story.
 It was market day.
 The town was filled with farmers from the countryside.
 First, a single German warplane bombed bridges and roads leading out of the town.
 Then, more planes arrived.
 Three hours of relentless saturation bombing followed.
 People running through the streets were strafed with machine-gun fire.
-By sun set, the planes had left, leaving thousands of casualties and Guernica in rubble.
+By sunset, the planes had left, leaving thousands of casualties and Guernica in rubble.

-A modern light rail line conveniently laces the old town with points along the river and to the sight which spearheaded Bilbao's urban renaissance: the Guggenheim Museum.
+A modern light -ail line conveniently laces the Old Town with points along the river to the sight which spearheaded Bilbao's urban renaissance: the Guggenheim Museum.

 Gehry was inspired by a variety of visions.
 For instance, to him, the building's multiple forms jostle like a loose crate of bottles.

 Guarding the main entrance is Jeff Koons' towering West Highland Terrier — made of 60,000 living plants, which blossom in a carefully planned visual concert.
 A joyful structure, it takes viewers back to their childhood.
-"Puppy" as this is known to locals was meant to be temporary, but the people of Bilbao fell in love with Puppy so they bought it.
+"Puppy," as it's known to locals, was meant to be temporary, but the people of Bilbao fell in love with Puppy, so they bought it.

 Stepping inside, you naturally flow to the museum's atrium, which acts as the heart of the building, pumping visitors in and out of various rooms on three levels.
 The glass and limestone panels overlap each other like fish scales...each is unique, designed by a computer.

 Compared to their neighbors across the border back in Spain, the French Basques seem more integrated into French culture.
-You hear less of the language on this side of the border.
-But, still, this area blends Basque and French influences into its own distinct style.
+You hear the language less on this side of the border.
+But, still, this area blends the French and Basque influences into its own distinct style.

-It seems that every small French Basque town has two things in common: a church and a court called a fronton.
-This is where Basque-style pelota or handball is enjoyed by experts and beginners alike — dominate town centers and add a unique ambiance.
+It seems that every small French Basque town has two things in common: a church and a court called a frontón.
+These courts, where Basque-style pelota (or handball) is enjoyed by experts and beginners alike, dominate town centers and add a unique ambience.

 The inviting town of Espelette is worth a short stop.
 It's famous for its red peppers — with strands of them dangling like good-luck charms from many houses and storefronts.

-Higher in the foothills of the Pyrenees is the town of St. Jean Pied de Port.
+Higher in the foothills of the Pyrenees is the town of St-Jean-Pied-de-Port.
 Like many of these villages, it's a hit with hikers.
-Most are simply on vacation, trekking between Basque villages or heading from villages higher into the Pyrenees.
-But, since the Middle Ages, St. Jean Pied de Port has been the historic departure point for pilgrims bound for Santiago de Compostela — 500 miles away in the northwest corner of Spain.
+Most are simply on vacation, trekking between Basque villages or heading from the villages higher into the Pyrenees.
+But, since the Middle Ages, St-Jean-Pied-de-Port has been the historic departure point for pilgrims bound for Santiago de Compostela — 500 miles away in the northwest corner of Spain.

-For a dose of French Basque sporting culture we're checking out a Jai Alai match.
-While kids play on the village frontons, the pros take the game to another level.
+For a dose of French Basque sporting culture we're checking out a jai alai match.
+While kids play on the village courts, the pros take the game to another level.
 And the audience takes the sport just as seriously.
-The mascot is cute, the crowd's revved up, the sport is lightening fast, and the rocketing ball clearly holds everyone's attention.
+The mascot is cute, the crowd's revved up, the sport is lightning-fast, and the rocketing ball clearly holds everyone's attention.

-The nearby port town of St. Jean de Luz is my favorite home base in French Basque country.
+The nearby port town of St-Jean-de-Luz is my favorite home base here in French Basque Country.
 Cradled between its small port and gentle bay, today it thrives on tourism.
 The days when whaling, cod fishing, and pirating made it wealthy are long gone.

-[64,] St. Jean-de-Luz feels cute and non-threatening today, but in the 17th century, it was home to the fearsome Basque Corsairs.
+St-Jean-de-Luz feels cute and non-threatening today, but in the 17th century, it was a home port to the fearsome Basque Corsairs.
 These pirates looted and plundered with the French government's blessing.

 And the wealth they brought home is evident in the town's fine timbered buildings.
-The main square, Place Louis Quatorze, is a hub of action and serves as its communal living room.
-It was named for King Louis 14th who was married here in a small church just down the street.
+The main square, Place Louis XIV, is a hub of action and serves as the town's communal living room.
+It was named for King Louis 14th, who was married here in a small church just down the street.

-In 1660, in this beautiful church, little St. Jean de Luz hosted one of the greatest political marriages of all time.
-The king of France, Louis 14, married the daughter of the King of Spain.
-This helped to end a long period of war and forged an alliance between two huge powers.
+In 1660, in this beautiful church, little St-Jean-de-Luz hosted one of the greatest political marriages of all time.
+The king of France, Louis XIV, married the daughter of the king of Spain.
+This helped to end a long period of fighting and forged an alliance between Europe's two greatest powers.
 Why here?
-Well, there are a lot of reasons... it's half way between Madrid and Paris.
+Well, one of the reasons is it's about half way between Madrid and Paris.

-But today, three hundred and fifty years later, it's all about fun in the sun.
-Holiday goers fill the cobbled lanes.
-A high embankment, which protects the town from winter storms, is ideal for a lazy stroll.
-And the soft, sandy beach — which is lovingly groomed every day — is the playful haunt of sun-seekers and happy children alike.
-In the heat of the summer, St. Jean de Luz tempts travelers to toss their itineraries into the bay.
+But today, 350 years later, it's all about fun in the sun.
+Holiday goers fill the cobbled streets.
+A high embankment is ideal for a lazy stroll.
+And the soft, sandy beach, which is lovingly groomed every day, is the playful haunt of sun-seekers and happy children alike.
+In the heat of the summer, St-Jean-de-Luz tempts travelers to toss their itineraries into the bay.

-The Basques — even though split between Spain and France — remain a vital culture.
-A visit here provides visitors with a vivid example of the resilience of Europe's smaller ethnic groups.
-I hope you've enjoyed our Basque adventure.
+The Basques — even though split between France and Spain — remain a vital culture.
+And a visit here provides a vivid look at the resilience of Europe's smaller ethnic groups.
 I'm Rick Steves.
-Until next time, keep on traveling.
+Until next time, keep on travelin'.